-Scott Probst, the son of our Chairman, has been employed by the Company since 2003.
-Mr. Probst serves as General Manager and Executive Producer of Visceral Studio.
-The aggregate value of his total compensation in fiscal 2017, including base salary, bonus award, and grant-date value of equity awards, was an amount consistent with total compensation provided to other EA employees in similar positions and less than \$600,000.
-The Compensation Committee reviews the compensation decisions involving Scott Probst in accordance with our Related Person Transactions Policy.
+Scott Probst, the son of our Chairman, was employed by the Company for a portion of fiscal year 2018 in our game development studios prior to leaving the Company in October 2017 to pursue another opportunity.
+The aggregate value of his total compensation in fiscal year 2018 was consistent with compensation provided to other EA employees in similar positions and less than \$400,000.
+The Compensation Committee reviewed Mr. Probst's fiscal year 2018 compensation in accordance with our Related Person Transactions Policy.
+Our Board considered Mr. Probst's employment in reaching its determination that Mr. Lawrence F. Probst III, our Chairman, is an independent director.